Chillu1/ModifierLibrary/Assets/Scripts/ModifierSystem/Design.md

 * Should appliers be allowed for conditional?
 Most probably yes, like applying poison modifier on getting hit
 * We might come into trouble with multiple target components, since rn we rely on having only one in modifier

 # Modifier

 Process (lifecycle):
     Modifier tries to be added to entity collection
     We check for duplicates, refresh, stack, etc.
     When added, apply may be called (ex. on init buff)
     Update all updatable components in collection (ex.
 TimeComponent)
     Apply components check for validity of apply
     if passed: Trigger EffectComponents
     Either triggers an effect, or removes modifier after duration passed

 Technical lifecycle:
     ModifierManager.AddModifier(modifier)
     ModifierManager.CheckDuplicate(modifier)
     Stack or Refresh
     If targetself, setTarget(self)
     modifier.Init()
     May modifier.Apply()
     Update TimeComponent
     May modifier.Apply()
     After linger/duration remove ModifierManage.RemoveModifier(modifier)

 InitComponent -> ApplyComponent -> EffectComponent
 TimeComponent -> ApplyComponent? -> EffectComponent
 TimeComponent -> RemoveComponent

 Figure out order of operations:
     Attack
     GetApplierMods
     SetTarget of ApplierMods
     Apply (effect) applier Mods
     Set target before applying (& Effect())

 Linger makes it so "fast spells" dont do their effect, because modifier is already present
     Solution: make a class for status effects in Being, instead of having a linger for combos.
         But then we can't combo based of present modifier IDs Solution 2: //If we didnt stack or refresh, then apply internal modifier effect again?
 Any issues?
 We could limit this with a flag/component if(!stacked && !refreshed)
             internalModifier.Init();//Problem comes here, since the effect might not actually be in Init()

 ## Modifier Design Process

 Designinger a modifier: Strong direct specific upside rolled to a significant amount and a strong downside that should be always somehow related to the upside
 , ex: 1.5x attack speed, hp lowered by 30-50%.
 , bad ex: 1.1x attack speed, spell casting speed lowered by 10% (we don't care for spell cast speed if we're attacks-only build, aka straight buff)
 Modifier ideas:
 X can be: damage, speed, stat, health, mana, etc

 ## ComboModifier

 How do cooldowns?
   Dict of added comboMods in ModController, ticking downwith time (updating values every second) Remove ID from dict/hashset on 0

 When should we check for combo modifiers to add?
     OnAddModifier
     & every 1 second & on adding elementalData?
     & every 1 second & on stat change?

 ComboMod ConditionalRemove, timer starts ticking down after condition isnt met anymore?
 (Might be better to just have a time remove, and comboMod is added again later, or we refresh the duration when it tries to be added again)

 Should ComboModifier be applied again?/What happens when there's a duplicate?
 ComboModifier multiple recipes.
 Statbased comboModifier, when health is bigger than 10k, "massive" comboModifier (best to make another condition, so it's more unique, and not every enemy after level X has it...)

 ComboModifiers concept
     What does combomodifier need that's different from modifier?
     Should ComboModifier be a separate class in general?
 Since it might not have enough of the same mechanics?
         Activation conditions
         Cooldown (so the combomodifier can only be triggered X often (aka damage isn't spammed by mixing fire & preasured gass to make an explosion every attack))
     Combo examples:
         Explosion (fire & preasured gass)
 ComboCondition backend:
     OnAddModifier check for combinations
     Possible things to check for:
         Enough elemental attacks lingering/on being (elemental value that goes down over time?)
         Specific Modifiers (IDs)

 ## Components

 Component based system (mixing components to a new modifier, like a recipe):
 Components needed:
     Effect
     Target (makes sure Target(s) is valid)
 Component types:
     InitComponent
     ApplyComponent
         Simple apply, no rules, just call effect
         Conditional apply, when effect is triggered & a conditional value is true
     TimeComponent
     StackComponent
     RefreshComponent
     RemoveComponent
+    CleanUpComponent

 ### TimeComponent

 ### Stack-RefreshComponent prototype problem

 Whats the issue?
 We're using the prototype pattern, so we need to clone every element of the modifier & being.
 We also need to clone StackComponent, and the behaviour it should have on stack.
 That cloned behaviour should now point to the new cloned effect, we can't use delegates, unless we pass the object directly into them & don't ref anything "new"
 So, save behaviour, but without inheritance & delegates.

 Now, how does one define complex behaviour?
 We have to hardcode it in the class

 Pass in the reference, and use it as action

 MetaEffect, that changes an IEffectComponent

 Hey everyone, design problem here.

 I want a very "generic"/open delegate like "Action".
 So it can be used in a lot of ways, like incrementing X and Y.
 But also doing X effect on Y count.
 So limiting the behaviour is very not ideal, aka hardcoding the cases.
 Now, the problem is, the prototype pattern.
 Im using it with deep cloning the entire object.
 This is fine, until we try to clone the "Action", we can clone it to be the same.
 But then:
 1. Our target will be wrong (old).
 2. I don't want to hardcore the Action data in the class, since it can be a lot of different things.

 Another possibility is that.
 I might be going about this the wrong way.
 Maybe there's an elegant way of doing this open-ended behaviour.
 Without using delegates, and a lot of hard-coding the behaviours in the class.

 ### StackComponent

 What can a stack do?
-      Increase numbers (damage, speed, TimeComponent.duration)
+* Increase numbers (damage, speed, TimeComponent.duration)
-      Trigger an effect on X stacks
+* Trigger an effect on X stacks
+* Trigger an effect every X stacks
+* X stacks amount * Y Value (ex. damage)

 ### RefreshComponent

 RefreshComponent is also fairly complex, cuz it's still tricky on how to make it proper, should refresh only refresh timer duration?
 If so then it's useless
     since we can refresh directly through timerComponent (but then we'll need to know which one to refresh, so maybe not?)
 RefreshComponent:
     refresh duration
     & increase duration
     & incrase effect?

 # Elemental Data

 When should elemental damage be applied?
 DealDamage?
 When should elementalData be applied, that's not damage?
 OnAddModifier?

 Element example, fire:
     effectValue = general strongness, ligeringValue = for how long it stays
     Fireball = 20 effectValue, ligeringValue = 10
     Flamethrower = 10 effectValue, ligeringValue = 20
     Firestorm = 60 effectValue, ligeringValue = 20
     Meteor = 150 effectValue, ligeringValue = 50
     Fire of a small star = 1000 effectValue, ligeringValue = 100
     Fire of middle of a star = 5000 effectValue, ligeringValue = 300

 # Status Resistances
  * Stun, DoT, Slow, Specific Buff/Debuff (resistance, elemental, etc)
  * Elemental based: Poison DoT, Fire DoT
  * DamageType based: Physical, Magical
  * Positive/Negative based (might be redundant, since we have StatusType?
 So "Negative" is already there, what about positive?)

 When to check for status resistance changes?
 Obvs, when they change.
 So when one goes to zero, we should update.
 And when "ChangeStatusEffect" gets called

 Maybe a more proper "Tag based" system?
 To have one big enum that defines all possibilities
 Let's skip the combinations like: Fire DoT, etc. And have it be focused on only one
 Ok so, how does one do positive status resistance then?
 We divide instead...
 Ez Clap

 Value=>
 Percentage
 Recalculate on Add&Remove

 Process:
     Add status resistance to the collection
     We hold Values & percentages of every statusType
     Ex: Add FireRes 80%, Add FireDoTRes 80%
     => FireRes 80%, Fire DoT 64%
     Then the timer asks/ticks whatever:
     Im a Negative, Fire DoT modifier, what should be my length?
     He takes multipliers of: FireRes, Negative, DoT

 Divide status res when increasing? (positive)

 # Ideas